 - Calculate the strength weight and cost-weight ratios

-The density of any object its substance is found by dividing the object’s total mass by the total volume of the object.
-However, you might need to use different methods to determine the volume of any object; as far as calculating density is concerned, it will be calculated in the same way by this formula.
+The density of any object and its substance is found by dividing the object’s total mass by the total volume of the thing.
+However, you might need to use different methods to determine the importance of any object; as far as calculating density is concerned, it will be calculated similarly by this formula.